-Last month I wrote an article on how to remove dates from search engine, and I explained how it decreases CTR.
+Last month I wrote an article on how to remove dates from the search engine, and I explained how it decreased CTR.
 In that article, I focused more on CTR than search engine ranking.
-Also, in my earlier article on how to recover from Google Panda, I mentioned that removing date’s will have positive impact on your ranking, and your ranking will definitely improve.
-This created lots of buzz in blogosphere, and I thought of doing a test with this on ShoutMeLoud.
+Also, in my earlier article on how to recover from Google Panda, I mentioned that removing date’s will have a positive impact on your ranking, and your ranking will improve.
+This created lots of buzz in the blogosphere, and I thought of doing a test with this on ShoutMeLoud.
 So last week, I put the dates back on my blog posts to see if it have any negative impact on my blog traffic.
-In this case study, I will show how my blog traffic got impacted with little change, and what could be the possible solutions.
+In this case study, I will show how my blog traffic got influenced with little change, and what could be the possible solutions.

 Conclusion of this case study: